The Emerging Artist Retreat 2026 Guest Information

 Sunday, January 11

-9:45: Gather and decide how you’d like to spend your morning
+• 9:45: Morning gathering to decide how you’d like to spend your morning

-6:00: Digest the day over a chef-prepared dinner at the house
+• 5:30: Digest the day over a chef-prepared dinner at retreat house

 Monday, January 12

-9:45: Gather and decide how you’d like to spend your morning
+• 9:45: Morning gathering to decide how you’d like to spend your morning

-We’ll do a silent hike for 60-90 minutes — the time scheduled includes driving to/from + possible stop for tea/coffee after if desired by group.
+• We’ll do a silent hike for about 90 minutes.
+Time scheduled includes driving + possible stop for tea/coffee afterwards, if desired by group.

-6:00: Digest the day over a chef-prepared dinner at the house
+• 5:30: Digest the day over a chef-prepared dinner at retreat house

 Tuesday, January 13

-Tuesday, January 13: breakfast for overnight guests — lunch in Santa Fe is self-pay and not included.
+• Tuesday, January 13: breakfast for overnight guests — lunch in Santa Fe is self-pay.

 COVID-19 Care Plan

-If anyone tests positive within 7 days of the retreat (January 14-20), they will notify Annie immediately at annie@mariposastrategies.com.
+• If anyone tests positive within 7 days of the retreat (January 14-20), they will Annie immediately via Voxer or at annie@mariposastrategies.com so everyone else can informed to test and protect themselves and loved ones.

 Cancellation Policy